robomorelli/cell_counting_yellow/README.md

 ### Training

 9. **050_dev_model.py**: Train a convolutional neural network on the Fluorescent Neuronal Cells dataset.
 Without additional arguments the ResUnet described in the paper as c-Resunet is trained.
 To train another architecture use the **--model_name** argument.
 Options are: [ResUnet, ResUnetBasic, Unet, UnetOriginal].
-Check the help to modify other training parameters like the classes' loss weight.
-Default are 1.5 for white pixels (cell class) and 1 for black pixel (no cell class).
+Check the help to modify other training parameters like the classes' loss weight: default are 1.5 for white pixels (cell class) and 1 for black pixel (no cell class).

-DOCKER instruction
+10. **060_split_file.py**: Utility to split the train-val set in subfolder containing 1000 images each.
+This procedure is **suggested only for training on a cluster** because the I/O operations on smaller files are preferred in this case.

+### Evaluation
+11. **evaluate_model.py**
+12. **evaluation_utils.py**

+### Notebooks

+### Docker container (TO DO)

 -Build the image from dockerfile docker build -t .